TheSkeward/fletcher/README.md

 Most announcements take place on a Discord that this bot was built for; email the author if you would like access to the announcements Discord.
-Development and hosting costs are generously supported through Liberapay: https://liberapay.com/novalinium/ It takes time and resources to support this bot, and Liberapay helps make this possible.
+Development and hosting costs are generously supported through BuyMeACoffee: https://buymeacoffee.com/fletcher/ It takes time and resources to support this bot, and Liberapay helps make this possible.

 If you have feature requests or would like to contribute to the project,